Chinese new year recipe - sweet pastries with a delicious filling of peanut, sesame seed and coconut.

 Method 2 – deep frying

-• Cut the short crust pastry in small round discs.
+• Cut the shortcrust pastry in small round discs.
 I use a cookie cutter that is 6.5cm in diameter.
-The size is smaller than the baked version as the pasty will ‘puffed-up’ more during deep frying.
+The size is smaller than the baked version as the pasty will ‘puff up’ more during deep frying.

 • Make the dumplings as demonstrated in the video above.